-neral services that our plan pays for What you must pay Lung cancer screening \$0 The plan will pay for lung cancer screening every 12 months if you: • Are aged 55-77, and Have a counseling and shared decision-making visit with your doctor or other qualified provider, and Have smoked at least one pack a day for 30 years with no signs or symptoms of lung cancer or smoke now or have quit within the last 15 years.
-After the first screening, the plan will pay for another screening each year with a written order from your doctor or other qualified provider.
-Medical nutrition therapy \$0 This benefit is for people with diabetes or kidney disease without dialysis.
+Gei neral services that our plan pays for What you must pay ĕ Lung cancer screening \$0 The plan will pay for lung cancer screening every 12 months if you: • are aged 50-77, and have a counseling and shared decision-making visit with your doctor or other qualified provider, and have smoked at least one pack a day for 20 years with no signs or symptoms of lung cancer or smoke now or have quit within the last 15 years.
+After the first screening, the plan will pay for another screening each year with a written order from your doctor or other qualified provider. ĕ Medical nutrition therapy \$0 This benefit is for people with diabetes or kidney disease without dialysis.
 It is also for after a kidney transplant when ordered by your doctor.
 The plan will pay for three hours of one-on-one counseling services during your first year that you get medical nutrition therapy services under Medicare.
 (This includes our plan, any other Medicare Advantage plan, or Medicare.)
 We pay for two hours of one-on-one counseling services each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to get more hours of treatment with a doctor's order.
 A doctor must prescribe these services and renew the order each year if your treatment is needed in the next calendar year.

-Medicare Diabetes Prevention Program (MDPP) \$0 The plan will pay for MDPP services.
+Ge neral services that our plan pays for What you must pay ð Medicare Diabetes Prevention Program (MDPP) \$0 The plan will pay for MDPP services.
 MDPP is designed to help you increase healthy behavior.
-It provides practical training in: long-term dietary change, and • increased physical activity, and ways to maintain weight loss and a healthy lifestyle.
-The plan will pay for lung cancer screening every 12 months if you: • Are aged 55-77, and • Have a counseling and shared decision-making visit with your doctor or other qualified provider, and • Have smoked at least one pack a day for 30 years with no signs or symptoms of lung cancer or smoke now or have quit within the last 15 years.
-After the first screening, the plan will pay for another screening each year with a written order from your doctor or other qualified provider.
-Medical nutrition therapy This benefit is for people with diabetes or kidney disease without dialysis.
-It is also for after a kidney transplant when ordered by your doctor.
-The plan will pay for three hours of one-on-one counseling services during your first year that you get medical nutrition therapy services under Medicare.
-(This includes our plan, any other Medicare Advantage plan, or Medicare.)
-We pay for two hours of one-on-one counseling services each year after that.
-If your condition, treatment, or diagnosis changes, you may be able to get more hours of treatment with a doctor's order.
-A doctor must prescribe these services and renew the order each year if your treatment is needed in the next calendar year.
-Medicare Diabetes Prevention Program (MDPP) The plan will pay for MDPP services.
-MDPP is designed to help you increase healthy behavior.
-It provides practical training in: • long-term dietary change, and • increased physical activity, and neral services that our plan pays for What you must pay Medicare Part B prescription drugs Prior Authorization These drugs are covered under Part B of Medicare.
-Some drugs may be subject to step therapy.
-Absolute Total Care will pay for the following drugs: (approval in advance) may be required.
-Please contact the plan for details.
-Drugs you don't usually give yourself and are injected or infused while you are getting doctor, hospital outpatient, or ambulatory surgery center services \$0 Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Osteoporosis drugs that are injected.
-These drugs are paid for if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot inject the drug yourself Antigens Certain oral anti-cancer drugs and anti-nausea drugs This benefit is continued on the next page
+It provides practical training in: long-term dietary change, and increased physical activity, and ways to maintain weight loss and a healthy lifestyle.
+Medicare Part B prescription drugs \$0 Prior authorization (approval in advance) may be required.
+Please These drugs are covered under Part B of Medicare.
+Some drugs may be subject to step therapy, which means you would have to try a different drug first to see if it works for you.
+Wellcare Prime will pay for the following drugs: drugs you don't usually give yourself and are injected or infused while you are getting doctor, hospital outpatient, or ambulatory surgery center services contact the plan for details. insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan clotting factors you give yourself by injection if you have hemophilia immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant osteoporosis drugs that are injected.
+These drugs are paid for if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot inject the drug yourself • antigens certain oral anti-cancer drugs and anti-nausea drugs This benefit is continued on the next page